manu-vaillant-afk/documentation/content/developer/howtos/upgrade_custom_db.rst

 Those features will need to be re-upgraded and tested, everytime you change them.

 This is why we recommend a complete freeze of the codebase when starting the upgrade process.
-Of course, you can still work on maintenance but developing new features is not productive.
+Of course, you can still work on bugfix but developing new features is not productive.

 Once you have stopped development, it is a good practice to assess the developments made and compare them with the features introduced between you current version and the version you are targeting.